Portfolio / Human-Computer Interaction

 2021 Final Presentation: Smart Vision (Grand Prize)

-Final presentation for the 2021 Global Strategy Leader Program prompt: "Consider the ideal future in 2050 and propose a new business with the potential to reach a market capitalization of 100 trillion yen in order to change Japan's direction."
+Final presentation for the 2021 Global Strategy Leader Course prompt: "Consider the ideal future in 2050 and propose a new business with the potential to reach a market capitalization of 100 trillion yen (≈ USD 660 billion) in order to change Japan's direction."
 I proposed contact lens AR devices, backcast from a future vision, to BALMUDA, whose technology and vision were the strongest fit.
 I received the grand prize, awarded to one person among about 30 participants that year.

 Business Proposal for an Apparel Company image